johanandren/akka.github.com/community/index.md

 entries, but we also reserve the right to remove entries for any reason (for example due to the project being dead or in violation of applicable law, but we also do not tolerate any kind of abusive behavior).
-Being listed here does not represent an endorsement by or affiliation with Typesafe, Inc. or the Akka open-source project.
+Being listed here does not represent an endorsement by or affiliation with Lightbend, Inc. or the Akka open-source project.

 ### Example Section